-That lead to my writing an Unsatisfactory Condition Report in 1988, which I entitled Selective Rejection of Low Altitude Radar Data at Air Route Traffic Control Centers: An Unsatisfactory Compromise (SelRej.pdf).
+That lead to my writing an Unsatisfactory Condition Report in 1988, which I entitled Selective Rejection of Low Altitude Radar Data at Air Route Traffic Control Centers: An Unsatisfactory Compromise (see paper at SelRej.pdf).
 The 1989 response to my UCR was “...the methods used to filter and display radar data are sound, including the selective rejection process.”
 I disagreed with that conclusion, and went on to author a 1991 paper entitled, Real Targets – Unreal Displays: The inadvertent Suppression of Critical Radar Data.
 It was later republished in the Journal of Air Traffic Control.

 Thomas G. Lusch

-© 2014 by TomLusch.com
+© 2021 by TomLusch.com